avrilcoghlan/LittleBookofRTimeSeries/src/installr.rst

 briefly mention how to install R on a Macintosh or Linux computer (see below).

-If you are using a Windows PC, there are two ways you can check whether R is already isntalled on your computer:
+If you are using a Windows PC, there are two ways you can check whether R is already installed on your computer:

 1. Check if there is an "R" icon on the desktop of the computer that you are using.
    If so, double-click on the "R" icon to start R. If you cannot find an "R" icon, try step 2 instead.